Gerald Levert: Singing career

 Four of LeVert's seven albums went gold.

 Levert's first solo album, Private Line, debuted in 1991 and topped the R&B charts.
 The following year, Gerald and his father, Eddie Levert, topped the R&B charts again with the single, "Baby Hold On to Me".
 Levert recorded a string of albums throughout the 1990s and early 2000s, that contained the hit singles, "Thinkin' About It" (No. 12 Pop) which was released June 23, 1998, "Taking Everything" (No. 11 Pop), "Funny", "Mr. Too Damn Good to You", "U Got That Love", and a remake of R. Kelly's "I Believe I Can Fly", along with gospel singer Yolanda Adams.
 Levert also sang lead vocals in two songs on the 2002 film documentary "Standing in the Shadows of Motown" - the story of the Funk Brothers.
 Levert performed "Shotgun" and "Reach Out I'll Be There".
 Levert released his tenth album, Voices, in 2005.

 Levert wrote and produced songs for other artists such as Patti LaBelle, Barry White, Stephanie Mills, Anita Baker, Eugene Wilde, Teddy Pendergrass, James Ingram, Freddie Jackson, Chuckii Booker, the Rude Boys, New Edition, Men at Large, The O'Jays, Keith Washington and 1 of the Girls.
 In 1994, Levert appeared in the group Black Men United for the hit single "U Will Know" for the Jason's Lyric soundtrack; other members of the group included Keith Sweat, Christopher Williams and Levert's former mentor Joe Little of the Rude Boys.
 In 1997, Levert teamed up again with fellow singers Keith Sweat and Johnny Gill, to form the supergroup, LSG.
 The trio released the album Levert.Sweat.Gill the same year, selling over two million copies; it was followed by LSG2 in 2003.

 In 1999, Levert sang the chorus on the Chris Rock spoken-word comedy piece, "No Sex (In the Champagne Room)".
 Levert performed a duet with Teena Marie on the latter's 2004 album La Doña.
+In 2001, Levert teamed up with Music Manager, Howard Perl, to begin a music publishing & licensing enterprise.
 Levert's last collaborations included Jim Brickman on the song "My Angel", for Brickman's 2006 album entitled Escape and on the song "Real S***" from rapper Styles P's album, Time Is Money.
 Levert was posthumously featured again on former groupmates Keith Sweat's "Knew It All Along" and Johnny Gill from the singer's Til the Morning album, which was released two days before Levert's fifth anniversary of his death.
 Levert was also posthumously featured on Keith Sweat's track "Let's Go to Bed" from his 2016 studio album Dress to Impress.